-Data includes revenue figures in Gross Gambling Revenue (GGR), which is the total amount of bets placed by customers minus the amount paid out in winnings, Users, average revenue per user (ARPU), user penetration rate, and online and offline shares of the total gambling market.
+Data includes revenue figures in Gross Merchandise Value (GMV), Users, average revenue per user (ARPU), and user penetration rate.
 User and revenue figures represent B2C services.

-The Online Gambling market in United States has experienced significant growth in recent years, driven by changing customer preferences and favorable market conditions.
+The eServices market in United States has seen significant growth in recent years, driven by changing customer preferences and advancements in technology.

 The data encompasses B2C enterprises.
-Figures are based on Gross Gambling Revenue (GGR) and represent what consumers pay for these products and services.
+Figures are based on Gross Merchandise Value (GMV) and represent what consumers pay for these products and services.
 The user metrics show the number of customers who have made at least one online purchase within the past 12 months.

 Modeling approach / Market size:

 Market sizes are determined through a bottom-up approach, building on predefined factors for each market segment.
 As a basis for evaluating markets, we use annual financial reports of the market-leading companies, third-party studies and reports, as well as survey results from our primary research (e.g., the Statista Global Consumer Survey).
 In addition, we use relevant key market indicators and data from country-specific associations, such as GDP, GDP per capita, and internet connection speed.
 This data helps us estimate the market size for each country individually.

 In our forecasts, we apply diverse forecasting techniques.
 The selection of forecasting techniques is based on the behavior of the relevant market.
 For example, the S-curve function and exponential trend smoothing.
 The main drivers are internet users, urban population, usage of key players, and attitudes toward online services.